akbinod/akbinod.Tuner/README.md

 Binod Purushothaman : binod@gatech.edu/ak.binod@gmail.com
 <br>Georgia Tech CS-6476: Spring 2021<br>
 <H3>Why?</H3>
-If you're studying Computer Vision, or Reinforcement Learning, hyper-parameter tuning is probably causing you some angst.
-Importing this component, and copying 3 lines into your code will get you a pretty decent hyper-parameter Tuner.

-<br>Take a look at the example below, and read through to the first stopping point (5 mins in).
+If you're studying Computer Vision, or Reinforcement Learning, parameter tuning is probably causing you some angst.
+Importing this component, and copying 3 lines into your code will get you a pretty decent parameter Tuner.
+For a quick introduction to the essentials, take a look at the sample code below, and read through to the first stopping point (about 5 mins in).

 <br>This function and invocation...

 ```{python}